| Have a News Tip?

 We understand that when giving a news tip, you may be risking retaliation or other consequences.
 For this reason, we respect your privacy and encourage you to use confidential lines of communication.

-We pledge to do everything we can protect our sources’ identities if anonymity is requested.
+We pledge to do everything we can to protect our sources’ identities if anonymity is requested.

 Please contact us or send us information through the protected means below.